mulias/mulias.github.io/content/blog/2024-06-03-possum-intro.md

 ## Composing Parsers

 We've now covered both basic parsers for strings and numbers, and some of the high-level parser functions from Possum's standard library.

-The last big feature we need is the ability to stick parsers together in order to create larger parsers for more complex inputs.
-In Possum we do this with *infix operators*, symbols that go between two parsers to change how and when the parsers get ran on the input.
+The last major feature we need is the ability to combine parsers to handle more complex inputs.
+In Possum we do this with *infix operators*, symbols that go between two parsers to control how and when the parsers run.

 ### Or